aptos-foundation/AIPs/aips/aip-x.md

 - We need offchain declaration of the intents
 - We can use this standard to incentivize for a credit score system for different DeFi lending protocol:
     - Implement borrow/lending action as an NFT, and implement scoring system for the NFT as the consumption condition.
+- This procedure is an on-chain procedure.
+Ideally we should make this a signed message instead so that users don't need to publish this intent to everyone.
 ## Timeline

 ### Suggested implementation timeline